TitlesAssociate Professor of Flute and Contemporary Music

 As a contemporary musician, I want to help you find your path and your voice in music.
 By being exposed to and challenged by all styles of music, my students develop a large musical toolkit that allows them to be comfortable on any stage.

-Sarah Brady joined the Conservatory in 2006 and is an associate professor of flute.
+Sarah Brady joined the Conservatory in 2006 and is an associate professor of flute and contemporary music.

 Called “enchanting” by the Boston Globe, Brady is sought after across the country as a soloist, chamber musician, and master teacher.
 An avid promoter of new music, she has premiered and recorded music from many of today’s top composers.
 Her solo, chamber, and over 40 orchestral recordings can be heard on the Albany, Naxos, Oxingale, Cantaloupe, and BMOP/sound music labels.
 As a leading interpreter of contemporary music, she was invited to read and record new work commissioned by Yo-Yo Ma for his Silk Road Project at Tanglewood.